liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-irm-enabled-lists.md

 ## Overview

 Information Rights Management (IRM) is a feature that lets you encrypt content when a user accesses it to ensure it can't be forwarded or manipulated.
 The files are stored in an unencrypted format in SharePoint.
-When a user accesses a file in an IRM protected list, the file is protected prior to transit.
+When a user accesses a file in an IRM protected list, the file is protected before transit.
 The file can only be opened in an IRM-supported client application such as Microsoft Office.

 There are two main components to the IRM migration process: